16 Feb 2013

 So a discussion with my S.O. (significant other) reminded me of this topic I wanted to write a few weeks ago.
 I initially wasn’t feeling up for writing today/yesterday, but had a change of heart as soon as I remembered this, feeling it was far more important to write than to not write at all.
 As a Priestess there are situations I encounter I’m uncertain of how to resolve or solve.
 When I run into a situation like this I try to consult with friends, because I don’t know many other Priests or Priestesses I want, can and have access to talk to – not to mention trust.
 Believe it or not – I don’t feel I can talk and or trust every Priest or Priestess I meet, neither should you unless you get a good vibe.

 Often times these experiences I have come to me through personal growth-life lessons.
-I don’t always know what “Pearl of Wisdom” I am meant to gleam from the situation, but I typically hope the right choice I eventually do make will result in the da-dah-da-DAAAHHH! prize (the wisdom, ).
+I don’t always know what “Pearl of Wisdom” I am meant to gleam from the situation, but I typically hope the right choice I eventually do make will result in the da-dah-da-DAAAHHH! prize (the wisdom, :P ).
 Not only will I be able to use this information for myself, but more often than not – what I have learned can help heal or benefit others in some way shape or form.
 Which is exactly what I use it for with anonymity established out of respect, of course.

 Now, some of you out there may be asking, “Alright Gweny, I follow you.
 Though I’m confused about where the title of the article comes into this.” and we’re getting to that – now.
 The situation I was discussing with my S.O. had to do with someone who said and at times demanded to be told the Truth - always.
 This also meant the “Blunt, honest to God/dess, Ugly“ Truth.
 Overall, I admit I’m a pretty honest person.
 I may omit things for typically a very good reason.
 It’s something, I think, most honest and good people do too.
 I don’t sugar-coat but I try to be honest in a way that is compassionate, understanding and will be accepted and understood – or close enough.
 If not, maybe they aren’t meant to learn that lesson from me.
 No biggy.
 More